BasicPrimitives/javascript/apireference/famdiagram.md

  `onHighlightRender(event, data)`

-Callback function for rendering content of the highlight template.
-This callback is only called when custom highlight is defined in the template configuration.
+The on highlight render callback function is used to update the highlight visual content having a custom template.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |